 Stay in contact.

-At the Ellen Krantz Team, we hold ourselves to a high standard of customer service, so you can be sure that we will be in constant contact with you throughout the process.
+At the Krantz Linn Group, we hold ourselves to a high standard of customer service, so you can be sure that we will be in constant contact with you throughout the process.
 We will touch base with you frequently to notify you of any feedback we may be receiving.
 It is very important to be reactive to the market, so we will review feedback, statistics and price regularly to see if we are where we want to be in terms of market presence.